An Overview Of Genius Hour

 - Requires whiz-bang technology

-One Approach: 3 Rules for Genius Hour
+One Approach: Three Basic Rules for Genius Hour

-- It must involve research
+- It should involve research or clear ‘new learning’

 What Is Genius Hour?